noliverio/Inactive-mentored-bug-tracker/README.md

 # IMBT

-This is in response to mozilla bugzilla bug 1128878 (https://bugzilla.mozilla.org/show_bug.cgi?id=1128878) quoted below
+This is in response to mozilla bugzilla bug 1128878 (https://bugzilla.mozilla.org/show_bug.cgi?id=1128878) requested by Josh Matthews quoted below

 It's common to find mentored bugs that have been assigned to a contributor weeks or months ago, with no subsequent followup from the assignee.
 This is currently handled on an ad-hoc basis; I propose writing a tool that will perform the following steps: